-This tag defines a colour transform from either a colorimetric or spectrally-based PCS (determined by the spectralPCS and PCS fields in the header) to Device.
-If the spectralPCS header field is zero then this tag defines a colorimetric-based override of the BToA0 tag, with the PCS defined by the PCS profile header entry.
-If the spectralPCS header field is non-zero then this tag defines a spectrally-based PCS-to-device transform with the spectral PCS defined by the spectralPCS, spectralRange, and biSpectralRange fields in the profile header.
+This tag defines a colour transform from either a spectrally-based PCS (determined by the spectralPCS and PCS fields in the header) to Device.
+The spectralPCS header field shall be non-zero when this tag is present.
+This tag defines a spectrally-based PCS-to-device transform with the spectral PCS defined by the spectralPCS, spectralRange, and biSpectralRange fields in the profile header.
 It supports float32Number-encoded input range, output range and transform.
-As with the BToA0Tag, it defines a transform to achieve a perceptual rendering.
+As with the BToA0Tag, it defines a transform to achieve a perceptual rendering (see Table 30).
 The processing mechanism is described in multiProcessElementsType (see 10.2.16).